 “Instead of the current technology where satellites use radio frequencies, radio waves and microwaves, with laser technology you get faster satellite connectivity by a factor of at least a thousand, and this is going to take satellite communications into an entirely new era.”

-Rohit and fellow founder Mohammed Dhanesh believe they are on the cusp of making laser communications technology as reliable and consistent as other legacy data-transfer technologies.
+Rohit and fellow founder Mohammed Danesh believe they are on the cusp of making laser communications technology as reliable and consistent as other legacy data-transfer technologies.
 “What we have developed will work reliably not only on the ground but also in space,” says Rohit.

 Apart from supercharged internet connectivity brought about by laser communications technology, the co-founders are betting that the allure of massive cost savings will be another shot in the arm for Transcelestial Technologies.

-Dhanesh observes that the total cost of laying just one undersea cable between two points is easily half a billion dollars and he is banking on nanosatellites to get the job done for much less.
+Danesh observes that the total cost of laying just one undersea cable between two points is easily half a billion dollars and he is banking on nanosatellites to get the job done for much less.

 “Having spoken to communications companies that provide transpacific and transatlantic fibre-optic cables, we know that laying cables from Japan to San Francisco will run into hundreds of millions of dollars.
 And then there are the huge dollar and energy costs involved in maintaining these lines.
 And because the cables are laid on the seabed, a large amount of infrastructure is needed to accomplish this,” he says.